Arbitration & Mediation INTEGRAL ROLE

 Arbitration & Mediation

-Some disputes are best resolved outside of the courtroom.
-Businesses and individuals facing potentially lengthy, expensive disputes often turn to alternative dispute resolution (ADR) for efficient, confidential, and cost-effective solutions to even their most complex, intractable disputes.
+Some disputes are best resolved outside the courtroom.
+Businesses and individuals facing potentially lengthy, expensive disputes are increasingly turning to alternative dispute resolution (ADR) for efficient, confidential, and cost-effective solutions to even their most intractable disputes.

 Court Arbitrations and Mediations